Human Life CORD JAPAN

 Scheduled indication Progress Remarks

-• Joint research is underway with the Institute of Medical Science, the University of Tokyo
+• Phase1 study:Completed(physician-initiated clinical trial by the Institute of Medical Science, the University of Tokyo)

 Noninfectious pulmonary complications (NIPCs) after hematopoietic stem-cell transplantation